Available Parameters (--help)

 |

 A string containing the generation_strategy.
 Example: SOBOL=10,BOTORCH_MODULAR=10,SOBOL=10.
-Cannot use --model EXTERNAL_GENERATOR or PSEUDORANDOM |
+Cannot use --model EXTERNAL_GENERATOR, TPE, RANDOMFOREST or PSEUDORANDOM | |

 ||